-Both of these conditions can cause a person significant discomfort, pain, but it can also lead to major issues with the teeth that can be extremely expensive to fix.
-If the underlying problem isn’t addressed, any expensive dental work will ultimately fail leading to even more expense.
+Both of these conditions can cause a person significant discomfort and pain, but it can also lead to major issues with the teeth that can be extremely expensive to fix.
+If the underlying problem isn’t addressed, any expensive dental work will ultimately fail, leading to even more expenses.
 Often, with proper diagnosis and planning, both of these issues can be reduced or eliminated.

 Although botulinum toxin injections are not a cure for bruxism, they can effectively control the uncomfortable symptoms better than a night guard for some patients.
 Botulinum toxin used for treating bruxism typically lasts for three to four months.

-A welcomed side effect of Botox in the masseters is that it can create a slimming effect to the face.
-In some patients, the muscle grows the longer they brux giving the face a very squared off appearance.
+A welcomed side effect of BOTOX in the masseters is that it can create a slimming effect on the face.
+In some patients, the muscle grows the longer they brux giving the face a very squared-off appearance.

-Dr. Culley is a clinical instructor for the American Academy of Facial Esthetics and helps train MDs, FNPs, RNs and DDS practitioners across the United States, from Miami to New York and California in the art of facial cosmetics and orofacial pain management with neuromodulators and dermal fillers for cosmetics.
-Call us today to schedule your appointment for a consultation at (731) 660-6244.
+Dr. Culley is a clinical instructor for the American Academy of Facial Esthetics and helps train MDs, FNPs, RNs, and DDS practitioners across the United States, from Miami to New York and California in the art of facial cosmetics and orofacial pain management with neuromodulators and dermal fillers for cosmetics.
+Call us today to schedule your appointment for a consultation at Jackson Office Phone Number 731-660-6244.